 You can create an email marketing calendar in three ways:

-• Using a marketing calendar template (for this article, we’ve used HubSpot’s free email marketing calendar available on Hubspot after registration).
+- Using a template (for this article, we’ve used HubSpot’s free calendar available on Hubspot after registration).

-Look at the email marketing calendar below – it’s visually appealing, can expand to include every metrics you need, and can be shared across departments.
+Look at the calendar below – it’s visually appealing, can expand to include every metric you need, and can be shared across departments.

 Source: HubSpot